 The explosive growth of sales to European consumers via the internet – ‘distance selling’ – is huge.
 E-commerce is set to account for over 20% of retail selling in EU within a few years.
 But it does bring responsibilities for retailers in terms of understand the VAT liabilities and charges in each EU state.
 Failure to do so will leave any online retailer exposed to investigations and potential fines.

 Businesses selling goods to consumers in other countries most likely will face an obligation to charge and collect local consumption taxes.
-The EU has created a special regime, known as Distance Selling, to simplify the administration and burden as far as possible to encourage free trade in the zone.
+The EU has created a special regime, known as Distance Selling, to simplify the administrative burden as far as possible to encourage free trade in the zone.
 The basic rules are as follows:

 Each member country of the EU is free to set its own distance selling registration threshold.